 Fortunately, strong decision-making is only effective when it comes to making organizations successful.
-Better, effective organizational decision-making is not a matter of accident or innate ability, but is derived from some consistent principles that can be learned and replicated.
-In short, any company can make clear, strategic and game-changing decisions until they know how.
+Better, effective organizational decision-making is not a matter of accident or innate ability but is derived from some consistent principles that can be learned and replicated.
+In short, any company can make clear, strategic, and game-changing decisions until they know how.

 Functional decision making (ODM)

 As a ‘politics’ of ODM, a portfolio of methods, how to manage multi-functional ODM functions and can be controlled, describes the methodology of the process, to change the rules, to make a controversial decision to cancel the decision processes ‘domain’ and ‘organized anarchy’ are processed This can be explained.
-According to the contradictions of degrees of distinction, clarity, diversity and degree and degree of knowledge.
+According to the contradictions of degrees of distinction, clarity, diversity, and degree and degree of knowledge.
 Selected trends in recent and future studies have been scheduled, such as the development of knowledge and judgmental perspectives at ODM.

+Despite how crucial it is to make the “right” decisions, a surprising number of organizations lack clarity regarding the decisions that must be made, who is in charge of doing so, and how the process should proceed.
 But what exactly do you need to know?
 Here are the keys to help your organization make decisions on confidence and success.

-Adjust your target with your original value
+1. Adjust your target with your original value

 The previous item raises a new question: How do you set your long-term goals?
 Ideally, this should flow from your organization’s mission and original value.
 Your organization’s goals may evolve over time, but its values should be far less variable.

-Note long-term – and use them to measure your decision
+4. Note long-term – and use them to measure your decision

 All too often, organizations often find themselves running around looking for short-term goals.
 The money committed to a year-long project becomes excessive or discontinued as flashy or short-term priorities arise and resources are redirected.
-As a result, you usually lose a lot of confusion and lack of overall progress.
+As a result, you usually lose a lot of confusion and a lack of overall progress.

 When you successfully apply this method, you will be more reliably involved in short-term projects that support long-term goals.
 Over time, this will push your organization forward.

-Evaluate your costs (and reassess)
+7. Evaluate your costs (and reassess)

 One way to evaluate your priorities today is to realize that they see your cost at a time.
 Often, you may feel that you are prioritizing a specific goal or endeavor, while your budget tells a different story.

 Make sure your organizational costs reflect your identified priorities.
 If not, you should take a second look.
-And as a check-in, it is essential for regular evaluation to verify that you are on the track.
+And as a check-in, it is essential for regular evaluation to verify that you are on track.

-Remember your employees
+9. Remember your employees